R3dTeamN1nja/EnumSecToolkit/README.md

 ## Overview

 EnumSecToolkit is a PowerShell-based toolkit for enumerating various security aspects of Windows environments.
 This toolkit combines a set of scripts to gather information about domains, local systems, ACLs, and SQL servers, and aims to simplify the enumeration process.
-EnumSecToolkit is intended for educational purposes only.

 ## Usage

 To run the EnumSecToolkit, navigate to the EnumSecToolkit folder and execute the `menu.ps1` script in PowerShell.